Austin-dv-Evans/Strainerator-Backend/README.md

 After adding to the database play with the Generate button some more and see your entry added!

 My name is Austin Evans I am a student at Flatiron Schoool for Software Engineering and this is my mod three project I developed in three days with vanilla Javascript and Ruby on Rails.

+Here is a youtube link to watch a demo https://youtu.be/tBHI7SCLFTE

+Thanks for viewing!